 OUIGO will soon head across the Pyrenees and arrive in Spain.
-On 15 March 2021, we’ll begin offering five daily return journeys between Barcelona and Madrid, adding to the list of 41 French stations already covered by our low-cost, high-speed rail service.
+On 10 May 2021, we began offering five daily return journeys between Barcelona and Madrid, adding to the list of 41 French stations already covered by our low-cost, high-speed rail service.

 The new SNCF offer, unveiled on 22 September by Voyages SNCF Managing Director Alain Krakovitch and OUIGO Spain Managing Director Hélène Valenzuela, also serves the cities of Zaragoza and Tarragona.
 The first tickets will be available in coming weeks.